-Facebook advertising performs significantly better than many other forms of digital marketing that I've tried.
+Facebook advertising performs significantly better than many other forms of user experience that I've tried.
 For email marketing I've found anywhere around 1-2% is pretty average and that's very similar for Google AdWords.

 For Facebook advertising I've found 2% to actually be a low performance number and have seen highs above even 10%.
 That's pretty incredible to have 1 out of every 10 viewers click on your ad!